 Operators that wish to offer cloud-based enterprise services also have more limited infrastructure choices than their counterparts in 5G leadership countries such as China or the USA.
-MNOs need to invest in their own telco clouds to support 5G cloud or edge services, or use localised providers.
+AWS is present, but the other web-scale cloud providers, such as Azure and Google Cloud, do not operate in Kuwait.
+MNOs need to invest in their own telco clouds to support 5G cloud or edge services, or use more localised providers including Zajil Telecom.
 Zain recently announced cloud services in Kuwait, and Ooredoo also has a telco cloud.
 These build-outs may have added value to enhance the telcos' business models since one of the goals of Vision 2035 is to turn Kuwait into a regional data centre.